1000+

 9. eDiscovery Excludes Personal Data

-Truth – It is not exactly like that since even a remote worker can be the right source for you to gain access to important data stored by him in electronic documents and files.
+Truth – It is not exactly like that since even a remote worker can be the right source for you to gain access to important data stored in electronic documents and files.
 There are various software that takes personal data into account from mobile devices, computers, and more.

 10. eDiscovery helps Beat the Motion to Compel